marijnh/Eloquent-JavaScript/21_skillsharing.md

 The `serveFromRouter` function has the same interface as `fileServer`, taking `(request, response, next)` arguments.
 This allows us to “chain” several request handlers, allowing each to either handle the request, or pass responsibility for that on to the next handler.
 The final handler, `notFound`, simply responds with a “not found” error.

-Our `serveFromRouter` function uses a similar convention as the file server from the [previous chapter](node) for responses—handler in the router return promises that resolve to objects describing the response.
+Our `serveFromRouter` function uses a similar convention as the file server from the [previous chapter](node) for responses—handlers in the router return promises that resolve to objects describing the response.

 ```{includeCode: ">code/skillsharing/skillsharing_server.mjs"}
 import {Router} from "./router.mjs";